soamane/driver-example/README.md

 # driver-example
-Only C++ driver with RPM/WPM functions and terminate process by process id DeviceIoControl method
+Only C++ driver with RPM/WPM functions | Terminate process by PID |DeviceIoControl method